-Professor Safwan M. Masri is Executive Vice President for Global Centers and Global Development at Columbia University.
-In this role, he directs a number of Columbia’s global initiatives and is responsible for the development of an expanding network of Global Centers, located in Amman, Beijing, Istanbul, Mumbai, Nairobi, Paris, Rio de Janeiro, Santiago, and Tunis.
+In his role as EVP, Masri directs a number of Columbia’s global initiatives and is responsible for the development of an expanding network of Global Centers, located in Amman, Beijing, Istanbul, Mumbai, Nairobi, Paris, Rio de Janeiro, Santiago, and Tunis.
 These centers work to advance Columbia’s global mission and extend the University’s reach to address the pressing demands of our global society.

-Masri holds a senior research scholar appointment at Columbia’s School of International and Public Affairs (SIPA).
-He joined the faculty of Columbia Business School in 1988 and was appointed Vice Dean in 1993, a position he held for thirteen years.
+Masri joined Columbia University in 1988 as a member of the faculty of Columbia Business School.
+He was appointed Vice Dean in 1993, a position he held for thirteen years.
 He previously taught engineering at Stanford University, and was a visiting professor at INSEAD (Institut Européen d’Administration des Affaires) in France.

 Masri earned his Bachelor of Science degree in industrial engineering from Purdue University in 1982; his Master of Science in industrial engineering, also from Purdue in 1984; and his Ph.D. in industrial engineering and engineering management from Stanford University in 1988.
 He was honored with the Singhvi Professor of the Year for Scholarship in the Classroom Award in 1990, the Robert W. Lear Service Award in 1998, and the Dean’s Award for Teaching Excellence in a Core Course in 2000.
 Masri has also been honored with the 2003 American Service Award from the American-Arab Anti-Discrimination Committee.